Starman (song)

-"Starman" is a song by English musician David Bowie.
+"Starman" is a song by the English musician David Bowie.
 It was released on 28 April 1972 by RCA Records as the lead single of his fifth studio album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 Co-produced by Ken Scott, Bowie recorded the song on 4 February 1972 at Trident Studios in London with his backing band known as the Spiders from Mars – comprising guitarist Mick Ronson, bassist Trevor Bolder and drummer Mick Woodmansey.
 The song was a late addition to the album, written as a direct response to RCA's request for a single; it replaced the Chuck Berry cover "Round and Round" on the album.
-The lyrics describe Ziggy Stardust bringing a message of hope to Earth's youth through the radio, salvation by an alien 'Starman'.
+The lyrics describe Ziggy Stardust bringing a message of hope to Earth's youth through the radio, salvation by an alien "Starman".
 The chorus is inspired by "Over the Rainbow", sung by Judy Garland, while other influences include T. Rex and the Supremes.

 Upon release, "Starman" sold favorably and earned positive reviews.
 Following Bowie's performance of the song on the BBC television programme Top of the Pops, the song reached number 10 on the UK Singles Chart and helped propel the album to number five.
 It was his first major hit since "Space Oddity" three years earlier.
-The performance made Bowie a star and was watched by a large audience, including many future musicians, who were all impacted by it; these included Boy George, Bono, Robert Smith and Ian McCulloch.
+The performance made Bowie a star and was watched by a large audience, including many future musicians, who were all affected by it; these included Siouxsie Sioux, Bono, Robert Smith, Boy George and Morrissey.
 Retrospectively, the song is considered by music critics as one of Bowie's finest.

 Composition and recording

-"Starman" was written as a direct response to the head of RCA Dennis Katz's request for a single.
-Author Kevin Cann writes that the title may allude to Robert A. Heinlein's 1953 novel Starman Jones while Chris O'Leary attributes David Rome's 1965 short story There's a Starman in Ward 7.
+"Starman" was written as a direct response to the head of RCA, Dennis Katz's, request for a single.
+Author Kevin Cann writes that the title may allude to Robert A. Heinlein's 1953 novel Starman Jones, while author Chris O'Leary attributes David Rome's 1965 short story "There's a Starman in Ward 7".
 The song was recorded on 4 February 1972 at Trident Studios in London, towards the end of the Ziggy Stardust sessions.
 Also recorded during this session was "Rock 'n' Roll Suicide" and "Suffragette City".
-Co-produced by Ken Scott, Bowie recorded it with his backing band the Spiders from Mars – comprising Mick Ronson, Trevor Bolder and Mick Woodmansey.
-Doggett writes that it's similar to his earlier hit "Space Oddity" in that it's a "space-age novelty hit".
-The song begins on twelve-string acoustic guitar—a "subdominant" chord followed by "the major 7th of the root" according to author Peter Doggett—that is played across both channels.
+Co-produced by Ken Scott, Bowie recorded it with his backing band the Spiders from Mars, comprising Mick Ronson, Trevor Bolder and Mick Woodmansey.
+Author Peter Doggett finds it similar to his earlier hit "Space Oddity" in that it is a "space-age novelty hit".
+The song begins on twelve-string acoustic guitar—a "subdominant" chord followed by "the major 7th of the root" according to Doggett—that is played across both channels.
 There are strums of a six-string electric guitar at certain points until the verse begins, then both guitars merge into one channel.
 The song features a string arrangement from Ronson, which biographer Nicholas Pegg describes as being more similar to the style of Bowie's previous album Hunky Dory (1971) than the rest of Ziggy Stardust.